Paradise Lost made albums that historically matter to the context of metal and The End reissues do these albums justice

 The reissue adds two bonus tracks: “Rape of Virtue,” a more powerful album outtake worth bringing back to life, and the Atomic Rooster cover of “Death Walks Behind You.”

-Working with Simon Effemy on Shades of God, the band had developed a great relationship that continued into Icon and Draconian Times.
+Working with Simon Effemy on Shades of God, the ban developed a great relationship that continued into Icon and Draconian Times.
 For lead guitarist Gregor Mackintosh, Icon was the album that was the most important of their career and where they discovered their sound.

 Shades of God was primarily about the band trying to figure it out.
 With Icon something changed.
 Holmes and the band fine-tuned their sound.
 Instead of enraged shouting about death and apocalyptic ideas, he worked on adding finesse to his aggression.
-Add the addition of keyboards and the term “gothic metal” to the mix—they were coined as the first band to develop the phrase (Holmes’ 2008 interview in Kerrang!)—no longer was Paradise Lost this power trip doom metal band.
+Add the addition of keyboards and the term “gothic metal” to the mix—they were coined as the first band to develop the phrase (Holmes’ 2008 interview in Kerrang!)— Paradise Lost lost its power trip doom metal band image.

 There was poetry and artistic flow into songs like the stoner rock anthem “Embers Fire.”
 What this song demonstrated for the first time was what became the traditional song structure for the band.
 They wrote haunting synth intros that bleed into power rock.
 This builds up Holmes’ vocals like he has been chosen to recite Mackintosh’s lyrics like it was epic poetry.